History of ABS-CBN: Streaming partnerships

 On March 18, 2021, ABS-CBN and WeTV iflix announced a landmark partnership that brings the Kapamilya network's primetime programs, including FPJ's Ang Probinsyano to the two streaming platforms starting March 20, with early access for subscribed users.
 Viewers can watch brand new series first as it premieres on WeTV and iflix VIP 46 hours before it airs on local TV.

-On October 11, 2021, during the 26th Busan International Film Festival, iQiyi partnered with ABS-CBN to release two Philippine series exclusively on the streaming platform later this year.
+On October 11, 2021, during the 26th Busan International Film Festival, iQIYI partnered with ABS-CBN to release two Philippine series exclusively on the streaming platform later this year.
 It is considered to be their first local originals in Southeast Asia.

 On January 15, 2022, they launched on Viu with partnered on ABS-CBN to release a hit adaptation The Broken Marriage Vow starting on January 22, 2022, on the 48 Hours Free TV Broadcast.
 On January 23, 2023 a historic collab between ABS-CBN and GMA Network has been announced and will release their first series Unbreak My Heart and will be streamed on Viu in 15 international territories in 2023.

 On February 7, 2022, ABS-CBN and YouTube announced its partnership to develop and produce a new original series that will stream exclusively on the video-streaming platform.
 Based on the co-production deal, ABS-CBN will develop a romantic-comedy series called How to Move On in 30 Days which will premiere the same year.

-On April 19, 2022, ABS-CBN and Netflix closed a groundbreaking simulcast deal wherein 2 Good 2 Be True will have an exclusive 72-hour window on the global streaming platform before its episodes aired on television.
+On April 19, 2022, ABS-CBN and Netflix closed a groundbreaking simulcast deal wherein 2 Good 2 Be True have an exclusive 72-hour window on the global streaming platform before its episodes aired on television.

+In October 2022, Warner Bros.
+Discovery (WBD) announced an agreement with ABS-CBN to license lifestyle programming from its pay television channel Metro Channel in Central and Southeast Asia, with distribution via Discovery+, Discovery Asia, and Asian Food Network.